 - Establish policies to confirm transactions — Help employees avoid falling for this type of attack by putting procedures in place to confirm email requests for wire transfers.

-Olesia Klevchuk est Senior Product Marketing Manager pour la branche sécurité des e-mails de Barracuda Networks.
-Son rôle consiste principalement à définir la manière dont les entreprises peuvent se protéger des menaces avancées par e-mail, du harponnage et du vol de comptes.
-Avant d'entrer chez Barracuda, Olesia travaillait dans le domaine de la sécurisation des e-mails, de la protection des marques et de la recherche en informatique.
+Olesia Klevchuk est Manager principal du marketing produit de la branche sécurité des e-mails de Barracuda Networks.
+Son rôle consiste principalement à définir la manière dont les entreprises peuvent se protéger des menaces avancées par e-mail, du spear phishing et du piratage de comptes.
+Avant d'entrer chez Barracuda, Olesia travaillait dans les domaines de la sécurisation des e-mails et de la protection des marques.
+Elle a également été dans la recherche IT.